therealsatya/15440web/_pages/about.md

 * Use of instrumentation, monitoring, and debugging tools in problem solving.
 * Design, implementation, and debugging of substantial programming projects that span the above themes

-## Grading

-All coursework is done individually.
-There are no teams or project partners.
-For Spring 2022, assuming that classes will resume in person after the initial two-week period, we will have a mid-term exam and a final exam.
-The overall course grade will be determined as follows (all weights approximate, within a 5% range):
-* 45% for 4 projects, equally weighted
-* 20% for 4 problem sets, equally weighted
-* 15% for mid-semester exam
-* 20% for final exam

-It is possible that, counter to current expectations, in-person classes are not resumed or are further delayed beyond the initial two weeks.
-If that happens, the two exams will be replaced by cumulative problem sets.
-These are like open-book exams, but without the time pressure.
-As their name implies, they include all the material covered in class up to that point.
-We will, of course, announce this in class.

 ## Learning Outcomes